rpSebastian/AutoCFR/README.md

 You can modify the configuration in the following ways:

 1. Modify the operations.
+Some codes are from [Meta-learning curiosity algorithms](https://github.com/mfranzs/meta-learning-curiosity-algorithms)[2].
 Specify your operations in `autocfr/program/operations.py` and specify a list of operations to use in `autocfr/generator/mutate.py`.
 2. Modify the type and number of games used for training.
 Specify your game in `autocfr/utils.py:load_game_configs`.
 3. By default, we learn from bootstrapping.
 If you want to learn from scratch, Set `init_algorithms_file` to `["models/algorithms/empty.pkl]` in `scripts/train.py`.
 4. Modify the hyperparameters.
 Edit the file `scripts/train.py`.